According to the American Diabetes Association, type 1 diabetes affects over a million children and adults in the U.S.

 Type 1 diabetes occurs when the pancreas stops producing the hormone insulin.
 Insulin helps:

-- The body absorbs and transport glucose which is a sugar that is an important source of energy
+- The body absorbs and transport glucose; a sugar that is an important source of energy

 - Build protein for strong muscles

 - Store fat as a future energy source

 - Use nutrients from food for other bodily functions

 It is believed that diabetes is an autoimmune disease, where the body attacks itself for no apparent reason.
 No one knows why this happens and there is no cure although a person’s background and or diet may be one of the reasons they get diabetes.

 The differences between type 1 and type 2 diabetes

 There are two types of diabetes, Type 2 is when the body still produces insulin but does not use it in a healthy manner.
 This is called insulin resistance.
 Fortunately, type 2 diabetes may be managed through diet and exercise.